laminlabs/lamin-blog/docs/methyldata.md

 Please cite the original reference!
 If the database is useful to you, consider citing:

 ```
-Namsaraeva A, Giri S, Sun S & Wolf A (2026). methyldata - An atlas for methylation datasets based on MethylGPT's training data.
+Namsaraeva A, Giri S, Sun S & Wolf A (2026). methyldata: An atlas for methylation datasets based on MethylGPT's training data.
 Lamin Blog.
 https://blog.lamin.ai/methyldata
 ```